Thought Log Worksheet

 About This Worksheet

-This worksheet is designed to be used as homework, but can also be used during therapeutic sessions if needed.
+The Thought Log worksheet is designed to be used as homework, but can also be used during therapy sessions when helping clients process uncomfortable or conflicting thoughts.
+It can be used with adolescents and adults in individual or group therapy.

 Instructions

-On this worksheet, the client is asked to record the date and time of the ruminating thought that is affecting the client.
-Then the client is asked 5 questions:
+On this worksheet, the client is asked to record the date and time of the ruminating thought that is affecting them.
+Then, they are asked 5 follow-up questions.
+These questions are intended to help the client process their thought and understand how it is affecting them.

 Download Thought Log Worksheet